SeyhanSahin/Multi-Step-Time-Series-Forecasting-of-Power-Consumption/README.md

     • Evaluating the strengths and weaknesses of various modeling approaches for time series forecasting.

 On a broader scale, the objective was to optimize energy forecasting to balance supply and demand effectively.
 One of the main challenges was handling the complexity and variability of energy consumption patterns, influenced by external factors such as weather conditions and user behavior.
-To address this, I implemented data preprocessing techniques and a hybrid CNN-LSTM model, which improved prediction accuracy.
+To address this, I implemented data preprocessing techniques which improved prediction accuracy.

 ### **PROJECT WORKFLOW**
     1. Import the necessary libraries